How to Get Married in Mexico: A complete guide for nuptials.

 These forms are attained from the local registry office in Mexico.
 You will need to specify whether you will get married under joint or separate property on this form.

-Full Passport, valid for at least 6 months and a copy of same (both the bride and groom).
+Full Passport; we recommend that it’s valid for at least 6 months, and a copy of same (both the bride and groom).

-These will need to be certified and translated by an approved translator.
-Contact your nearest Mexican Consulate for details about certification.
+These will need to be Apostilled and translated by an approved translator (see Apostille, below)

 Divorce Decree / Death Certificate

-If the woman was previously married, or either partner is widowed, copies of the Divorce Decree or Death Certificate, if applicable, (see section above: Previously Married) will be required for presentation.
+If either spouse was previously married, or either partner is widowed, copies of the Divorce Decree or Death Certificate, if applicable, (see section above: Previously Married) will be required for presentation.